drupalprojects/drupalorg/README.txt

 $Id$

-This module provides customizations used on drupal.org itself and is being made compatible with Drupal 6.x.
-Other sites SHOULD NOT INSTALL OR USE THIS MODULE.
-It is only included in the main Drupal contributions repository for three reasons:
+These modules provide customizations used on drupal.org itself.
+Other sites SHOULD NOT INSTALL OR USE THESE MODULES.
+They are only included in the main Drupal contributions repository for three reasons:

   1) To facilitate members of the Drupal community who wish to help debug problems and improve functionality on drupal.org.